-In R v Collopy; R v Collopy SASCFC 64 (hereafter ‘R v Collopy’), Mr Cooley and Mr Collopy purchased illicit drugs from marketplaces called ‘BMR’ and ‘SHP’ that were hosted on the darknet.
+In a recent South Australian decision, R v Collopy SASCFC 64 (hereafter ‘R v Collopy’), the Supreme Court was required to regard how these factors should be assessed in determining the application of sentencing principles such as general deterrence and an assessment of the objective seriousness of an offence.
+In that case, Mr Cooley and Mr Collopy purchased prohibited drugs from marketplaces called ‘BMR’ and ‘SHP’ that were hosted on the darknet.

-The purchased illicit drugs were sent overseas to the US, the UK and Ireland, in order for them to be repackaged into smaller quantities.
+The prohibited drugs were subsequently sent overseas to the US, the UK and Ireland, in order for them to be repackaged into smaller quantities.

-The illicit drugs were sold to Australian-resident customers from their own stall (AUVip) within the BMR and SHP.
-The repackaged drugs would then be sent to the purchaser by post.
+Ultimately the prohibited drugs were sold to Australia based customers from their own virtual stall (AUVip) within the “BMR” and “SHP.”
+The prohibited drugs were then distributed to the end user by post.

-All the transactions were conducted using bitcoins.
-The estimated profit derived from the transactions in a period of 6 weeks was approximately $100,000 but it could not be accurately confirmed.
+All of the transactions were conducted using bitcoins.
+The estimated profit derived from the transactions (in a period of 6 weeks) was approximately $100,000.

-Mr Collopy and Mr Cooley were charged with a total of 30 counts of drug-related charges under the South Australian law involving trafficking, possession, supplying and attempting to supply prohibited drugs.
+Mr Collopy and Mr Cooley were charged with 30 counts of drug-related offences under South Australian drug laws, alleging trafficking, possession, supplying and attempting to supply prohibited drugs.

-The use of bitcoins and the darknet appeared to provide a layer of protection for the offenders as it prevented their detection by the authorities – ultimately they were detected due to intercepted parcels in the post containing prohibited drugs.
+It was contended that the use of bitcoins and the darknet appeared to provide a layer of protection for the offenders as it prevented their detection by the authorities – they were ultimately detected however as a result of parcels being intercepted in the post which contained prohibited drugs.

-How was the use of Bitcoin and Darknet relevant in sentencing?
+How was the use of Bitcoin and the darknet relevant in sentencing?

-In sentencing the offenders Lovell J (with Peek and Blue JJ agreeing) determined that bitcoins and darknet were an essential part of their sophisticated and untraditional mode of business.
-The Court accepted the Crown’s submission that the use of those technologies was in order to disguise and avoid detection by the authorities.
+In sentencing the offenders Lovell J (with Peek and Blue JJ agreeing) determined that bitcoins and the darknet were an essential part of the offenders’ sophisticated and “untraditional” business model.
+The Court accepted the Crown’s submission that the use of these technologies was intended to disguise their criminal conduct in order to avoid detection by the authorities.

-The Court, however, determined that the use of bitcoins and the darknet is only relevant in the determination of general deterrence in sentencing.
+The Court determined however that the use of bitcoins and the darknet were only relevant to the question of general deterrence in sentencing.
 Lovell J stated the following;

 “…the relative sophistication of the operation [such as the use of bitcoins and the darknet], particularly the difficulties it presents with detection, are matters to be given weight when considering the question of general deterrence.”

-In other words, the Court did not take into account the use of bitcoin and the darknet to disguise the operation conducted by the offender to have any bearing upon the objective seriousness of the offence.
+The Court did not take into account the use of bitcoin and the darknet to disguise the offender conduct as having a direct bearing upon the assessment of the objective seriousness of the offence.

-However, the Court further commented that if such use of operation becomes more prevalent, the need for general deterrence may heighten.
+However, the Court commented that if such offending became more prevalent, the need for general deterrence could assume more relevance in sentencing offenders.
 Peek J (with whom Lovell and Blue JJ agreed) at stated the following;

 “I indicate that if this type of enterprise [of using bitcoins and the darknet] continues to be encountered in South Australia in the future, a heightened need for general deterrence may become apparent and lead to a significant increase in the length of prison sentences in cases of the present kind.”